 The famed Indian rope trick – a myth, a product of mass hypnosis, or was it really magic?
 The trick, involving a coil of rope extended skyward, has yet to be duplicated by modern day magicians despite centuries of exhaustive study by scholars and expert magicians.

-In 1587, a colony of 114 men, women, and children became one of the earliest attempts to colonize the new world – America.
-Traveling from Britain to Roanake Island, on North Carolina’s coast, they were the first true attempt at colonization of the New World.
-They also became one of the Nation’s first great mysteries.
+In 1587, a colony of 118 men, women, and children became one of the earliest attempts to colonize the new world – America.
+Traveling from Britain to Roanoke Island, near Chesapeake Bay on North Carolina’s coast, they were the first true attempt at colonization of the New World.
+Not long after settling, they became one […]

 Amelia Earhart, or ‘Lady Lindy’, had produced more aerial accomplishments than any female pilot in history.
 She had already crossed the Gulf of Mexico and flown the Atlantic alone.
 But on July 2, 1937, while flying what she described to a close friend as ‘her last flight’, the 2,556 mile, last leg of a trek […]